17th Annual

 Competitors should structure their proposed policy solutions within one of the following key focus areas:

-• How can the market be restructured to prioritize software security without stifling innovation?
+How can markets be restructured to prioritize secure AI development without stifling innovation?

-• What constitutes a “reasonable precaution” in software security, and how can it be measured?
+What constitutes a “reasonable precaution” when developing or deploying AI systems, and how can it be measured?

 Focus Area 2: Global Impact and Best Practices

-• How do different countries address software liability, and what can be learned from them?
+How are different countries approaching AI system liability and assurance, and what can be learned from them?

-• Is a global standard for software security feasible, and what would it look like?
+Is a global standard for AI system resilience feasible, and what enforcement mechanisms might it require?

-• Guidelines and Standards: Reference frameworks like the NIST Secure Software Development Framework for best practices.
+Guidelines and Standards: Reference frameworks such as the NIST AI Risk Management Framework or Secure Software Development Framework.

-• Stakeholder Collaboration: Highlight the cooperative dynamics between the government, private sector, and open-source community.
+Stakeholder Collaboration: Highlight cooperative dynamics between government, private sector, academia, and open-source communities.

 Your innovative approaches, clear definitions, and the scope of policy is what we seek.
 Prioritize practicality and broad stakeholder implications in your policies.
 Reach out to the CSAW committee for queries.